-Observed by over a billion people from the Islam religion, Ramadan or ramzan as it is called in the Asian sub-continents, is an important event of the Islamic calendar.
+Observed by over a billion people from the Islam religion, Ramadan or Ramzan as it is called in the Asian sub-continent is an important event of the Islamic calendar.

 The Hijri era is the basis of the calendar due to the prominence of Hijra event when the Prophet Muhammad (PBUH) migrated along with his followers from Mecca to Madinah in 622 AD.

-With the exception of those who are ill (including diabetic), pregnant, travelling or are elderly, fasting is mandatory for all adult Muslims across the globe who seek blessings
+With the exception of those who are ill (including diabetic), pregnant, traveling or are elderly, fasting is mandatory for all adult Muslims across the globe who seek blessings

 10 facts about Ramadan